veracity/veracity-documentation/sections/dataplatform/mms/assetmodelQuery.md

 ## Search for sites
 ### By name
-Search for all sites that contains "ter" in its name (using naming filter)
+Search for all sites that contains "ter" in its name (using naming filter).
 - Pagesize: Indicate max no of sites in return.
 - SortD